googledatastudio/tooling/templates/community-viz/README.md

 This template provides

-1. An opinionated template for developing community visualizations
+1. An opinionated workflow for developing community visualizations
-1. A local development and feedback workflow
+1. A local development workflow with immediate feedback
-1. Build and deployment scripts
+1. Scripts to manage building and deploying your visualization

 ### Files included